Anaesthesia and Analgesia Residency

-The Royal Veterinary College offers several small animal Residencies that are first class, world-renowned training programmes for veterinary specialisation.
+The Royal Veterinary College offers several Residencies that are first class, world-renowned training programmes for veterinary specialisation.
+(Currently closed, Residencies available for 2019 will be advertised on the website by mid-November 18)

-These residencies are designed for qualified veterinary graduates who wish to specialise in specific disciplines related to small animal practice.
-All Residents are also registered for a Master's degree in Veterinary Medicine.
+These residencies are designed for qualified veterinary graduates who wish to specialise in specific disciplines related to small or large animal practice.
+All Residents are also registered for a Master's degree in Veterinary Medicine (MVetMed).

-This is a three year training programme that fulfils the credential requirements of the European College of Veterinary Anaesthesia and Analgesia.
-Residents will be supported by a team of five ECVAA Diplomates, two experienced staff clinicians and nine anaesthesia nurses.
+This is a three year training programme that fulfils the credential requirements of the European or American College of Veterinary Anaesthesia and Analgesia.
+Residents will be supported by a team of five ECVAA Diplomates, one ECVAA and ACVAA Diplomate, two experienced staff clinicians and nine anaesthesia nurses.
 An anaesthesia service is provided for the full range of disciplines in the Queen Mother Hospital for Animals (QMHA), as well as for the Equine Referral Hospital (ERH) and Farm Animal service.
 Residents will be able to develop their clinical anaesthesia and analgesia skills allowing them to successfully manage both routine and complex cases in a wide variety of species, as well as becoming adept at coping with complications.

 There is a large clinical component to the programme but you will also be involved in student teaching and clinical research.
 Residents will have the opportunity to spend time with other clinical disciplines within the RVC and you will be expected to develop a thorough knowledge of the natural course and therapeutics of medical and surgical diseases in the practice of veterinary anaesthesia and analgesia.